 Where do the website visitors come from – direct or from social media, paid or organic campaigns?
 Mobile or nonmobile?
 How do they arrive on the site – from search, email or referrals?

 These eCommerce metrics are important in understanding more about your potential and current customer’s behavior and specifics.
-The analytics about the traffic source can be implemented in possible marketing campaigns for the specific target audience.
+The analytics regarding the traffic source can be implemented in possible marketing campaigns for a specific target audience.

 The important question is: Which traffic sources generate the most of your eCommerce revenue?
 In Google Analytics this can be set up in Audience > Ecommerce > Default Channel Grouping > Campaign.

-For WordPress websites, there are plenty of plugins that track traffic sources.
-Visitors Traffic Real-Time Statistics is one of them and provide good analytics dashboard with metrics like including browser versions, country, search engines, referrers, searches, search words, and visitors.
+Thus, for WordPress websites, there are plenty of plugins that track traffic sources.
+Visitors Traffic Real-Time Statistics is one of them and provide a good analytics dashboard with metrics such as browser versions, country, search engines, referrers, searches, search words, and visitors.

 Some of the explained metrics don’t need to be monitored every day.
 They need monthly or weekly attention.
-Tracking it permanently is necessary and helps you analyze your eCommerce site and product’s performance.
-The importance is to understand how to boost your sales and revenue by tracking these 8 eCommerce metrics in your website.
+However, tracking them permanently is necessary and helps you analyze your eCommerce site and product’s performance.
+It is important to understand how to boost your sales and revenue by tracking these 8 eCommerce metrics on your website.